Libraries early-to-mid 20th Century UK

-While I was a child in the wartime Britain of the 1940s, and then a teenager in the 1950s, most people had a book on the go - invariably borrowed from a library.
+While I was a child in the wartime Britain of the 1940s and then a teenager in the 1950s, most people had a book on the go - invariably borrowed from one of several types of library.

-In the late 1940s and probably into the 1950s, there was no public library in Edgware where I grew up.
-This may have been because the building had been bombed in the blitz of the Second World War, but I suspect that no library had ever been built because Edgware only became a town rather than a hamlet just before the war, as part of the suburban housing sprawl.
+In the late 1940s and probably into the 1950s, there was no public library where I grew up.
+This may have been because the building had been bombed in the blitz of the Second World War, or because my family lived in the newly-built London suburbia.

-Instead we had a mobile library.
+Instead, like numous other families, we made do with a mobile library.
 It was no bigger than a large caravan, so its stock was very limited indeed, although it was changed frequently.
-It came came round the streets of Edgware once a week, and stayed in one place for only a short time and only in daylight.
-I suppose that while my father was at work, in the early part of the war before he was called up into the army, my mother had to choose books for him.
+It came came round the streets once a week, and stayed in one place for only a short time and only in daylight.

-Public libraries did exist in their original purpose-built buildings in World War Two.
-They were in the older towns and had been fortunate enough to escape the German bombs.
+Public libraries did exist in their original purpose-built buildings in the older towns where they had been fortunate enough to escape the German bombs of World War Two.
 I remember them in Fore Street and Hounsfield Road, Edmonton.

-There was a private subscription library in Edgware, which was open during normal shop hours.
-It was called Gainsborough Libraries, but my mother said we couldn't afford to join - which she said about most things at that time.
-It was tiny, above a shop.
+There was a private subscription library in my home town of Edgware, which was open during normal shop hours.
+It was called Gainsborough Libraries, but my mother showed no inclination in joining, and when I asked why, said we couldn't afford it - which was her standard answer to most things at that time.

-Boots the chemist also had subscription libraries above its shops in certain large towns.
+Boots the chemist also had subscription libraries above its shops in large towns.

 Academic libraries, such as the British Library and libraries attached to universities. were out of the reach of ordinary people.
-Anyway, their stocks was moved to safer stores during the war.
+Anyway, their stocks were moved to safer rural storing during the war.